JuliaActuary/LifeContingencies.jl/README.md

 - www.macs.hw.ac.uk/~angus/papers/eas_offprints/commfunc.pdf

 ## Disclaimer
 I provide no warranty or guarantees.
 This is an open source project and I encourage you to submit feedback or pull requests.
-It's my first foray into the promising language of Juilia, so I encourage constructive feedback about the package desgin and code architecture.
+It's my first foray into the promising language of Juilia, so I encourage feedback about the package desgin and code architecture.